 Note: The number of lines and tunnels available for viewing and configuration differ between Lantronix products.
 For example, XPort Pro and EDS1100 device servers support only one line while other device networking products (such as EDS2100, EDS4100, XPort AR, EDS8/16PS and EDS8/16/32PR devices) provide additional lines and tunnels.
+The following sections describe the steps to view and configure specific tunnel settings.
+These instructions also apply to additional tunnel instances of the device.

 Tunneling allows serial devices to communicate over a network, without "being aware" of the devices which establish the network connection between them.
 Tunneling parameters are configured using the Web Manager or Command Mode Tunnel Menu.
-See Configuration Using Web Manager (on page 35) or the Command Reference for the full list of commands.
+See Configuration Using Web Manager (on page 38) or the appropriate EDS Device Server Command Reference for the full list of commands.

-The EDS1100/2100 supports two tunneling connections simultaneously per serial port.
+The EDS supports two tunneling connections simultaneously per serial port.
 One of these connections is Connect Mode; the other connection is Accept Mode.
 The connections on one serial port are separate from those on another serial port.

-- Connect Mode: the EDS1100/2100 actively makes a connection.
+- Connect Mode: the EDS actively makes a connection.
 The receiving node on the network must listen for the Connect Mode's connection.
-Connect Mode is disabled by default. - ◆ Accept Mode: the EDS1100/2100 device listens for a connection.
+Connect Mode is disabled by default. - Accept Mode: the EDS device listens for a connection.
 A node on the network initiates the connection.
 Accept Mode is enabled by default. - Disconnect Mode: this mode defines how an open connection stops the forwarding of data.
 The specific parameters to stop the connection are configurable.
-Once the EDS1100/2100 Disconnect Mode observes the defined event occur, it will disconnect both Accept Mode and Connect Mode connections on that port.
+Once the EDS Disconnect Mode observes the defined event occur, it will disconnect both Accept Mode and Connect Mode connections on that port.